BSBE-Organization/IITG-BSBE-Archive/README.md

 # Study Material Archive

-Welcome to the Study Material Archive repository of Biosciences & Bioengineering of IITG!.
+Welcome to the Study Material Archive repository of Biosciences & Bioengineering of IITG!
 This repository is collection of study materials including class notes, lecture slides, previous year questions, and recommended books, organized by year and semester.

 ## About